 Dental Crowns - Ceramic, Porcelain to save teeth

 A dental crown is a tooth-shaped covering that protects a tooth or dental implant.
 Dental crowns are custom-made, permanent replacements that can aid with tooth sensitivity, rotting, and damaged teeth.
 Dental crowns can improve the tooth's size, shape, and general look.
-Dr. Rohan Toor at Rohan S. Toor, DDS has over 5 years of experience with a dental crown since 2017.
+Dr. Rohan Toor at Rohan Toor Dental Care has over 5 years of experience with a dental crown since 2017.
 Contact us if you have questions about how much dental crowns cost near Ventura, California.
 The average lifespan of dental crowns is 25 years according to The International Journal of Prosthodontics.
 Dental crowns are classified into four types: metal, metal ceramic, ceramic, and porcelain.

 We are near you.
 Please call (805) 639-3050 to schedule an appointment.

 Am I a good Candidate for Tooth Crown?